jondavidb/mca-method/mca_guideline_template.md

 - "What would you do if this approach doesn't work?"
 - "How does this connect to what we discussed earlier?"
 - "What questions do you have about this approach?"
+- **"Which of our core study topics does this relate to most closely?"**
+- **"How does this concept connect to the other topics we've covered?"**
+- **"What aspects of [specific mandatory topic] do you feel you need to explore more?"**

 ### Progression Indicators